TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Delegate.md

 <br />

-The domain `delegate.vl` and the hostname `DC1.delegate.vl` appear across multiple services and ports, so I’ll add them to my `/etc/hosts` file:
+The domain `delegate.vl` and the hostname `DC1.delegate.vl` appear across multiple services and ports, so we add them to our `/etc/hosts` file:

 <br />